SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ### Upgrade from version 6.x.x to 7.0.0

 In version 7.0.0 `/export-filename` REST API endpoint changed.
 As a result, if the endpoint has been used, it's required to adjust the calls accordingly.
+`DocumentType` enum in `ExportParams` has been changed.
+As a result, if enum values have been used, it's required to adjust the calls accordingly.
+Main package has been renamed from `ch.sbb.polarion.extension.pdf.exporter` to `ch.sbb.polarion.extension.pdf_exporter`.
+As a result, if the extension has been used in another OSGi bundles, it's required to adjust the package imports accordingly.

 ### Upgrade from version 5.x.x to 6.0.0